hubert22143/ToDo-List/README.md

-You can preview the site there: https://hubert22143.github.io/ToDo-List/
+You can preview the site there: https://hubert22143.github.io/ToDo-List/ (restart the page twice if facing any issues with viewing the readme first)

 ToDo List
 This is a simple task management app I built while working through The Odin Project curriculum.